janastu/anthill19/pages/register.md

 Every organiser and participant is a volunteer.
 Nobody earns a salary or makes a profit; if extra funds are collected, we spend them to create a better event this year or save them as start-up cash for next year.

+### How you can contribute
+You are expected to contribute in some way too..
+Like help around with stuff at the farm etc and to be active in participation in groups.
+We will help identify groups of interest for participants.
+If you can bring a camera or a voice recorder and help with documentation and assisting the media center or coordinate sessions in different locations in the area or help orient people on the activities schedule or post updates on the local COWlanding page.

+Please bring fun and learning games for fellow kids and plan activities for families. we have planting, tractor ride, unicycle, electric-auto.
+Also bring your old routers you can get your hands on - we would like to flash them so they can be used for last mile community connectivity.

 <!--
 We aim for transparency.
 If you are interested in where your money goes, please